OfficeDev/outlook-dev-docs/docs/add-ins/addin-tutorial.md

 ### Add the MessageComposeCommandSurface extension point

 Locate the line in the manifest that reads `</DesktopFormFactor>`.
-Above this line, insert the following XML markup.
+Immediately before this line, insert the following XML markup.
 Note the following about this markup:

 - The `ExtensionPoint` with `xsi:type="MessageComposeCommandSurface"` indicates that you're defining buttons to add to the message compose window.